Players / Eligibility

 Home Team / Away Team

-Away Team is responsible for changing to a different colored jerseys or scrimmage vests when both teams have similar colored jerseys.
-Home Team shall furnish game ball.
-Home Team takes the kickoff to start the game.
-The Away Team chooses which goal it will defend at start of the game.
-Away Team takes the kickoff to start the second half.
+The Away Team is responsible for changing to a different colored jerseys or scrimmage vests when both teams have similar colored jerseys.
+The Home Team provides the game ball.
+The Home Team takes the kickoff to start the game and third quarter, while the Away Team selects the defending goal at the start of the game.
+The Away Team takes the kickoff to start the second and fourth quarter.

 Referees

-Each game is controlled by the referees who have full authority to enforce the rules.
+Each game is officiated by referees who have full authority to enforce the rules.
 Their decisions are final and shall not be challenged or criticized.
 This is a zero tolerance rule and will be strictly enforced by the League Commissioner.
-Coaches are encouraged to make constructive comments to the referees when play has stopped or after the game.
-A referee evaluation form is available on the website to advise the League Commissioner of any complaints about the officiating.
-If the referee doesn’t show up for a game, the game will still be played with the on-field coaches refereeing the game.
+Coaches are encouraged to provide constructive feedback to the referees during stoppage in play or after the game.
+A referee evaluation form is available on the website to advise the League Commissioner of any complaints or compliments regarding the officiating.
+In the event of a referee’s absence, the on-field coaches will assume the role of referees.

-Each team is permitted to have one coach on the field and another coach next to their goal to provide instructions to the goalkeeper.
-Goalie coach are asked to instruct players not to hang on the nets.
+Only the Head Coach and Assistant Coaches are permitted on the player sideline.
+Each team is authorized to designate one coach on the field and another coach next to their goal to provide instructions to the goalkeeper.
+The goalkeeper coach is asked to instruct players not to hang on the nets.

 On-field coaches should be careful not to interfere with ongoing play.
-On-field coaches are not allowed in the penalty area.
-Please refer to the Coaches Code of Conduct for more.
+They are prohibited from entering the penalty area.

 Coach Misconduct

-A coach that exhibits unsportsmanlike conduct will be suspended or expelled from the league.
-Unsportsmanlike conduct includes verbally abusing or disrespecting a referee, player or opposing coach; the use of profanity or foul language and violations of the league rules or policies.
-Head coaches are held responsible for the unsportsmanlike conduct of their assistant coaches, players, parents and spectators.
+Unsportsmanlike conduct by a coach will result in suspension or expulsion from the league.
+Unsportsmanlike conduct includes verbal abuse or disrespect directed towards a referee, player or opposing coach; the use of profanity or foul language and continued violations of the league rules or policies.
+Head coaches are held accountable for the unsportsmanlike conduct of their assistant coaches, players, and spectators.

 Player Misconduct

-A player who exhibits unsportsmanlike conduct will be warned, along with his/her coach, that if the conduct continues, the player will be ineligible to continue to play and a substitution must be made for that player.
-Unsportsmanlike conduct includes negative comments, hitting, kicking, spitting, committing numerous fouls, committing an intentional foul, or committing a serious foul such as a high kick or slide tackle or any action that reflects harmful intent.
-Coaches should remove a player exhibiting aggressive play or behavior for a brief period to give them an opportunity to calm down.
+Player misconduct will also result in disciplinary action, including suspension or expulsion from the league.
+Player misconduct encompasses any conduct that is deemed unsportsmanlike, disruptive, or harmful to the team or the league.
+Players exhibiting unsportsmanlike conduct will be warned, along with their coach, that if the conduct continues, the player will be ineligible to continue to play and a substitution must be made for that player.
+Unsportsmanlike conduct includes negative comments, hitting, kicking, spitting, committing numerous fouls, intentional fouls, or serious fouls such as high kicks or slide tackles or any action that reflects harmful intent.
+Coaches should promptly remove a player exhibiting aggressive play or behavior for a brief period to allow them to calm down.

-When a team is down by 4 goals, that team may add one field player.
-If that team does not have additional players then the other team must remove one field player.
-When a team is down by 6 goals, that team may add a second field player.
-If that team does not have additional players then the other team must remove a second field player.
+When a team is down by 4 goals, they may add one field player.
+If the team does not have additional players, the opposing team must remove one field player.
+When a team is down by 6 goals, they may add a second field player.
+If the team lacks additional players, the opposing team must remove a second field player.
 If the score differential is reduced to 2 goals, teams return to the regular number of players.

 In the spirit of good sportsmanship, the coach of a team that attains more than a 4 goal lead should take creative steps to avoid running up the score.
 For example:

-* Set a number of passes before a shot on goal can be taken
+* Setting a number of passes before a shot on goal can be taken

-* Ask you top scorers not to take shots on goal on only make passes to teammates
+* Restricting top scorers from taking shots on goal and only passing to teammates

-* No player can take a shot on goal until a designated player scores a goal
+* Prohibiting players from taking shots on goal until a designated player scores a goal

-* Put your top scorer in goal or on defense
+* Placing your top scorer in goal or on defense

 Substitutions

-Unlimited substitutions for both teams may be made when play has stopped with the permission of the referee.
-Coaches shall make quick substitutions to facilitate the continuous flow of the game.
+Unlimited substitutions are permitted for both teams when play has stopped with the permission of the referee.
+Coaches should make quick substitutions to maintain the flow of the game.

 Throw-ins

-Players will be allowed a second attempt to make a correct throw-in.
+Players will be granted a second attempt to make a correct throw-in.
 Play will continue if player makes a foul throw-in on second attempt to avoid delays with on-going play.
+Opposing players must move back 5 yards from the sideline when a throw-in is taken.

 Goalkeeper

-Goalkeeper should go to the end of penalty area to release the ball.
-Goalkeeper has no time limit when controlling the ball with his/her hands.
-Goalkeeper must wear colors which distinguish him/her from the other players.
+The Goalkeeper should go to the end of penalty area to release the ball.
+There is no time limit when controlling the ball with their hands.
+They must wear colors which distinguish them from the other players.

 Offside

-Offside will not be called unless it is a flagrant violation.
-For example, a player that is more than 10 to 15 yards offside.
+Offside will only be called for flagrant violation, such as a player that is more than 10 to 15 yards offside.

 Free Kicks / Goal Kicks

-There are no penalty kicks, indirect kicks or dropped balls.
-All free kicks are direct kicks.
-All free kicks are taken where the offense occurred unless the foul is committed in the penalty area.
-If a foul is committed in the penalty area the free kick shall be taken outside the penalty area.
-Until the ball is in play, all opponents must remain at least 5 yards from the ball.
+FREE KICKS: there are no penalty kicks, indirect kicks or dropped balls.
+Free kicks are direct kicks and are taken from the spot of the foul, unless it occurs within the penalty area, in which case, the kick is taken outside the penalty area.
+All opposing players must be at least 5 yards from the free kick spot.

-Spectators should be on the opposite side of the field from the players and coaches.
-Spectators should remain a minimum of 5 yards from the side lines and are not allowed behind the goals.
+Coaches are responsible to ensure that spectators are located on the opposite side of the field from the players and coaches.
+Spectators shall remain a minimum of 5 yards from the side lines and are not allowed behind the goals.
 Coaches are responsible for the behavior of their spectators.
 Coaches should take steps to educate spectators regarding appropriate sideline cheering.
+See Codes of Conduct for more.

 Cancellations / Make-up Games

 Game cancellations due to field conditions or weather-related conditions will be posted on the league website under the Cancellations tab.
 Coaches should contact the League Commissioner if they have concerns about playing a scheduled game because of weather or field conditions.
-Coaches at the field make the ultimate decision to start a game or finish a game based on field and weather conditions at the time.
+Coaches at the field make the final decision to start or finish a game based on field and weather conditions at the time.

 See the General Information page on the website for Make-Up Game information